mvngu/haskyll/_tabs/data_float.md

 <!--=========================================================================-->

+[^a]:
-[^a]: The sin of overconsumption is gluttony.
+    The sin of overconsumption is gluttony.
 Pie is an exception because
     $\sin(\pi) = 0$.

+[^b]:
-[^b]: These definitions of `div` and `quot` are consistent with the
-    specification as given in the document
-    [Haskell 2010: Language Report][haskell2010].
+    These definitions of `div` and `quot` are consistent with the specification as given in the document [Haskell 2010 Language Report][haskell2010].

+[^c]:
-[^c]: Donald E. Knuth. *The Art of Computer Programming*, 3rd edition,
+    Donald E. Knuth. _The Art of Computer Programming_, 3rd edition, volume 1.
-    volume 1.
     Addison Wesley Longman, 1997, pp.39--40.

 <!--=========================================================================-->